Queensland National Land Transport Network maintenance

 The Queensland Government expects the cost of addressing these issues to rise significantly if they are not addressed now.

-This initiative is complementary to the High Priority Initiative for a National road maintenance strategy, which identifies road maintenance issues for national, state and local roads across Australia.
+This proposal is complementary to the Early-Stage Proposal for a National road maintenance strategy, which identifies road maintenance issues for national, state and local roads across Australia.

-The initiative is for a structured program approach to addressing the maintenance backlog for the NLTN in Queensland.
+The proposal is for a structured program approach to addressing the maintenance backlog for the NLTN in Queensland.
 It is likely to include:

 programmed maintenance, such as replacing road surfaces